 The syntax for creating a number object is as follows −

 var val = new Number(number);

-Here is a list of each property and its description.
+Here is a list of each property and their description.

-The Number object contains only the default methods that are part of every object's definition.
+The Number object contains only the default methods that are a part of every object's definition.

 Formats a number with a specific number of digits to the right of the decimal.

 Returns a string value version of the current number in a format that may vary according to a browser's local settings.